bhc1010/pyxm/README.md

 ## Contributing

-We welcome contributions to SAM 9000!
+We welcome contributions to Atom!
 If you find a bug, have an enhancement idea, or want to add new features, please follow these steps:

 1. Fork the repository to your GitHub account.
 2. Create a new branch with a descriptive name for your changes.